-Australian state sees worst day with highest new COVID-19 cases, 4 deaths
+Australian state sees worst day with highest new Covid-19 cases, 4 deaths

 "We will increase operational capabilities there to ensure we are intercepting higher numbers of people coming across," he said.

-Meanwhile, the state of Victoria recorded 20 new locally acquired COVID-19 cases, as its regional areas enjoy the first day out of lockdown.
-(ANI/Xinhua)
+Meanwhile, the state of Victoria recorded 20 new locally acquired Covid-19 cases, as its regional areas enjoy the first day out of lockdown.